Marine firm uses Simcenter advanced simulation tools to reduce product development time by 50 to 80 percent

 Freeman recalls that opting for simulation and building a comprehensive digital twin of the engine ”was very helpful for identifying problems.”

 Deploying predictive analysis capabilities helped Cox design according to market expectations (light, performant, low maintenance) early in the development cycle while adhering to global marine emissions legislation.
-In order to implement that methodology, Freeman’s team used system simulation solution Simcenter™ Amesim™ software, part of Xcelerator, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software, throughout the development process.
+In order to implement that methodology, Freeman’s team used system simulation solution Simcenter™ Amesim™ software, part of Siemens Xcelerator business platform of software, hardware and services, throughout the development process.

 “Cox ran various types of analysis ranging from first principle calculations that we typically undertake, using either standard spreadsheet software or with internally developed code, moving to 0/1D system simulation with Simcenter Amesim and through to 3D subsystem/component design,” says Freeman.
 “The types of analysis include both FEA and CFD and our system simulation covers numerous system types, including vessel simulation, electrical, mechanical, thermal and fluids.
 I think the confidence we gained from using Simcenter Amesim helped us to target and understand what the art of the possible was.”